 It’s especially famed during Manhattan-henge, when the sunset aligns perfectly with the east-west streets.
 Bonus: a very good cameo by the gorgeous Chrysler Building!

-I especially love the viewpoint from East River State Park: there’s a teeny-tiny sand bank where teeny-tiny waves break, and it almost feels like you’re at the beach and not in between the two boroughs.
+I especially love the viewpoint from the Liberty State Park.
+There’s a teeny-tiny sandbank where teeny-tiny waves break, and it almost feels like you’re at the beach and not in between the two boroughs.

 The Brooklyn Bridge is one of those can’t-miss activities on most NYC itineraries, and it doesn’t disappoint.